When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 At a Glance

 Relaxation is key to falling asleep fast.
 It prepares your body and mind to drift off to sleep.
-Practicing these proven methods below can help you achieve restful sleep more quickly.
+To fall asleep faster:

-Ever find yourself staring at the ceiling, willing your brain to switch off while the clock ticks off the second?
-You’re not alone.
+Most people have experienced lying in bed, watching the clock, and wondering why sleep won’t come.
 Whether it’s a racing mind, restless body, or just the stress of knowing you need to fall asleep, drifting off quickly can feel like an impossible task.

-With a few science-backed strategies and simple sleep habits, you can train your body and mind to fall asleep faster—without counting a single sheep.
+With a few science-backed strategies and simple sleep habits, you can train your body and mind to fall asleep faster — without counting a single sheep.
+Below, we discuss practical, evidence-based strategies that can help you fall asleep faster and stay asleep through the night.

 Ways to Fall Asleep Faster